 You moved all your items from one place to another, and even placed some items in your storage unit.
 So, what do you do now?
 Aren’t you done?
 Almost.
 But there are some important items to address after each step of your move.
-Here are some things to keep in mind after the move is complete.
+Here is a post move checklist to keep in mind after the move is complete.

 You had the moving truck arrive (or the people you bribed with the promise of pizza).
 Make sure that all the boxes are accounted for and none have gone missing.
 This is especially important if you went with a company whose prices were cheaper because you rented a portion of the truck to provide both you and them a discounted rate on delivery fees.
 Also inspect the boxes for any visible signs of damage.
 If you notice major damage to any box or item, make sure to inspect its contents to ensure the belongings are unharmed.
 If you find damaged items and are using a moving company, make sure to take photos and report the damages.